MuckRock/documentcloud-hello-world-addon/README.md

 This is a reference of all of the data passed in to the Add-On.
 A single JSON object is passed in to `main.py` as a quoted string.
 The `init` and `load_params` functions parse this out and convert it to useful python objects for your `main` function to use.
 The following are the top level keys in the object.

-* `token` - An access token which will be valid for 5 minutes, giving you API access authorized as the user who activated the plugin.
+* `token` - An access token which will be valid for 5 minutes, giving you API access authorized as the user who activated the add-on.
 The `init` function uses this value to configure the DocumentCloud client object.

 * `base_uri` - This can be used to point the API server to other instances,